About whooping cough

-If the cough is severe and causes breathing difficulties, or if your child is less than six months old, your doctor might recommend a hospital stay for close nursing care.
-If the disease is severe enough for hospital admission, your child will be given antibiotics.
+If your child’s cough is severe and causes them breathing difficulties or your child is less than 6 months old, your doctor might recommend a hospital stay for close nursing care.
+Children will often get antibiotics in hospital.

-Other people in the house – especially children under 12 months – might be prescribed antibiotics to stop them catching whooping cough.
+Other people in your house – especially children under 12 months – might be prescribed antibiotics to stop them catching whooping cough.

 Whooping cough prevention

-The best way to avoid whooping cough is to have your child immunised.
-As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against whooping cough:
+The best way to avoid whooping cough is to have your young child immunised and keep up with immunisation in the teenage years.
+As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against whooping cough at:

 These immunisations are given by injection, often in combination with immunisation against other diseases.

 Immunity against whooping cough fades with time.
-Adults who will be in contact with children younger than six months should have a booster shot to avoid getting the infection and passing it on.
-Babies of this age haven’t completed the immunisation schedule and are still vulnerable to infection.
+This means it’s possible to get the disease at a later age even if you’ve been immunised.
+Adults who are in contact with children younger than 6 months should have booster shots to avoid getting the infection and passing it on.
+Babies of this age haven’t completed the immunisation schedule and are still at risk of infection.

 If you’re planning to get pregnant or already are pregnant, it’s a good idea to speak with your GP about your immunisation status.
 A whooping cough booster is recommended and free for pregnant women in their third trimester.
 It protects your newborn for the first 2 months of life when they’re most at risk of complications from whooping cough.